DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "...Is that all for now?"

 Fairin quickly turned back.
-Considering he caught unexpected attention, Kay prepared to receive more serious questioning.
+Considering he caught unexpected attention, Kai prepared to receive more serious questioning.

 "These five at round table, completely misunderstood you.
 This is my and Jeanne-sama opinion."